Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/211_Add_and_Search_Word.md

 We begin with root TrieNode, if we find a corresponding child node that can match current char, move to that node.

-__Note that in below implementaion, when we reach a node, the pos's value is actually the

 ```
                       root